cloud-hypervisor/cloud-hypervisor/docs/snapshot_restore.md

 This feature is important for the project as it establishes the first step towards the support for live migration.

-## Snapshot a Cloud-Hypervisor VM
+## Snapshot a Cloud Hypervisor VM

-First thing, we must run a Cloud-Hypervisor VM:
+First thing, we must run a Cloud Hypervisor VM:

 ```bash
 ./cloud-hypervisor \